nk-gears/useful-links/README.md

 - [Tippy.js](https://atomiks.github.io/tippyjs/) - A highly customizable vanilla JS tooltip & popover library
 - [NProgress.js](http://ricostacruz.com/nprogress/) - A nanoscopic progress bar.
 With realistic trickle animations to tell your users that something's happening
 - [Guess.js](https://guess-js.github.io/) - Libraries & tools for enabling Machine Learning driven user-experiences on the web
+- [Progress-estimator](https://github.com/bvaughn/progress-estimator) - Logs a progress bar and estimation for how long a Promise will take to complete

 ## Node